junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel walks out of the shelter, standing in the opening between the trees.

-Dean follows him closely, watching the angel's eyes lightening up like every time he ate some monster souls when he was still in that creature form.
+Dean follows him closely, watching the angel's eyes light up like every time he ate monster souls when he was still in that creature form.
 Dean finds his brain wander away briefly, tempted to ask if Cas remembers everything happened back then but quickly deciding now is not the best time.

-There are lights like small stars flying from all directions toward Cas.
-Whatever he's doing, the food source is coming to him like whales eating in the ocean.
+There are tiny lights like small stars flying from all directions toward Cas.
+Whatever he's doing, the food source is coming to him like whales feeding in the ocean.

 Dean watches the light show with gaped mouth.
 "If you can do that, why did we even bother hunting them one by one?" he can't help asking but Cas is probably too occupied to answer him right this moment.
-Dean just watches the light going through his mouth and dissolving into the bright figure he's gradually turning into.
+Dean just watches the light pouring into Cas's mouth and dissolving into the bright glowing figure he's gradually turning into.

-Cas is like an expanding supernova, lightening to as bright as a Sun, and more soul lights are still flying toward his opened mouth.
+Cas is like an expanding supernova, brightening to as bright as the sun, and more soul lights are still flying toward his opened mouth.

-Dean's amazement quickly turns into panic.
-"Maybe don't eat all of them, Cas?"
-He says desperately, hoping Cas can still hear him in the middle of the big light circle.
+Dean's awe quickly turns to panic.
+"Maybe don't eat all of them, Cas?" he shouts desperately, hoping Cas can still hear him in the middle of the big light circle.
 "Or take it slowly?"

-The souls fly in a slower speed now after his suggestion.
-Dropped from the shooting bullet speed at the very beginning, now they are just like birds flying.
-It seems like Cas does hear him.
-Dean feels slightly more relieved.
+The incoming souls fly in a slower speed now.
+Dropped from the shooting bullet speed at the very beginning, now they are just like birds gliding through air.
+It seems Cas heard him.
+Dean breathes a little easier.

 Then Cas drops to his knees suddenly, clutching his chest.
 The incoming lights stop abruptly.

 "Cas!"
-Dean yells and dashes toward the angel.
-The light around him gradually recedes, so is the light in his pupils.
+Dean yells, bolting toward him.
+The light around him gradually dims, so does the light in his pupils.

-The veins on Cas's face and neck are popped up with dark black color, moving under his skin like black worms creeping out.
+The veins on Cas's face and neck bulge with dark black color, writhing under his skin like black worms creeping out.

-Dean has seen enough weird things in his life and this still freaks him out.
+Dean has seen plenty of freaky shit in his life and this still shoots ice through his spine.

-He puts his hands on Cas's shoulders, holding him straight just in case he collapses or vomits -- which by the look of his pale face and the black patterns in the blood veins, seems to be the very next thing he's about to do.
+He grabs Cas by the shoulders, steadying him just in case he collapses or throws up -- which, judging by his pale sweaty face and the wriggling black lines in his veins, seems to be the very next thing he's about to do.

-Cas's eyes are opened but unfocused.
+Cas's eyes are open but unfocused.

 "Talk to me, Cas, buddy, what's wrong?"
 Dean watches him closely.

-Cas's chest heaves and falls violently.
-His breath is so uneven as if he's trying so hard to keep some pain inside him under control.
+Cas's chest rises and falls violently.
+His breath is so uneven and broken as if he's trying so desperately hard to choke back pain clawing from the inside under control.

-Then he finally shifts his eyes onto Dean's face.
+Finally, he shifts his eyes onto Dean's face.

 "The Leviathans," Cas manages to spit out the word with croaked voice, even deeper than his usual voice.

 "What about them?"
-Dean doesn't follow.
-He wipes Cas's sweat on his forehead with his fingers -- since when do angels sweat?
+Dean's stomach flips.
+He wipes sweat off Cas's forehead with his fingers -- since when do angels sweat?
 Cas's skin feels cold -- he's definitely sick if he's a human.

 "In me.
 They're in me and they're alive."
-Cas's face furrows deeply.
-He has to close his eyes.
+Cas croaks.
+His face furrows deeply, his eyes closed again as if the bare effort of keeping them open exhausts him.

-"Oh God," Dean gasps sharply.
+"Oh God," Dean gasps sharply, his blood running cold.
 He remembers the black goo he fed Cas with when they barely survived that siege, and it was definitely still moving.
 And he remembers the filthy thing can practically glue themselves together no matter how many pieces he cuts them.
 Which means they are reassembling inside Cas, however that's happening.

-"I poisoned you," Dean realizes with horror, "Right when I thought I was helping you recover, I was killing you."
+"I poisoned you," Dean realizes with horror.
+"Right when I thought I was helping you recover, I was killing you."

-Cas shakes his head with his eyes closed.
+Cas shakes his head with his eyes shut.
 "Not your fault.
 We didn't know."

 His breathing evens out gradually, Dean still doesn't let his hands go.
-The black worms in Cas's veins on his face move slower and the color shallows.
+The black worms in Cas's veins on his face crawl slower and the color fading.
 But Dean doesn't know if it means they are handled by whatever angel immune system can do or they just crawl deeper underneath the surface now.

 Cas opens his eyes and tries to stand.
-Dean holds his arms and helps him.
+Dean holds his arms and helps him rise.

 "Bad poisonous crab," Cas murmurs.

-Dean doesn't understand it for a second, then he cracks.
-He laughs so hard that he doesn't even realize he has tears at the corner of his eyes again.
+Dean doesn't understand it for a second, then he cracks up.
+He laughs so hard that he doesn't even realize he has tears at the corners of his eyes again.

 Cas glances at him with pure joyful glint in his eyes.

-"That gotta be the worst joke in the history," Dean comments.
+"That's gotta be the worst joke in history," Dean comments.

 "It's the best if it made you laugh," Cas answers with a small smile of his own.

-Dean tilts his head slightly, close to a nod, "Can't argue with that."
+Dean tilts his head slightly, close to a nod.
+"Can't argue with that."

 Then Cas says quietly, "It's nice to see you laugh like that again."

 Dean's smile drops.
-They both hear the unsaid part: "if it's the last thing I'd ever see again."
+They both hear the unsaid part: "If it's the last thing I'd ever see again."

 Dean swallows again, then asks, "How do you feel?"

 "I need to continue," Cas answers simply, "I haven't taken enough power yet."

-Dean guesses as much, but hearing it still makes his stomach drop, "Any way to filter out the bad food?"
+Dean figures as much, but hearing it still makes his stomach drop, "Any way to filter out the bad food?"

-"I can try, but it might be difficult."
-Cas says.
+"I can try, but it might be difficult," Cas says.

-"Try then."
-Dean begs.
+"Try then," Dean begs.

 Cas meets his eyes, giving him a small nod, and the process starts again.

-Dean has to retreat to a few steps away when the light show restarts.
+Dean has to retreat to a few steps away when the light show resumes.
 Looking at them long and close enough, he thinks he can tell the difference between some of them.
-The soul lights have different sizes and colors, most of them are like sparkling fire worms, with a tad of color, white and red are the most common ones.
-He wouldn't be surprised if the red means vampire, which also means must be what his own soul looks like right about now.
-There are also black spots among the other soul lights, must be Leviathans if he has to guess.
+The soul lights have different sizes and colors, most of them are like sparkling fireworms, tinted with faint colors, white and red are the most common ones.
+He wouldn't be surprised if red means vampire, which also means must be what his own soul looks like right about now.
+There are also black spots speckled among the other soul lights, must be Leviathans if he has to guess.

-Thankfully, there aren't that much black spots judging by what he can see, a small relief but it's still not good enough.
+Thankfully, there aren't that much black specks, judging by what he can see.
+It's a small relief, but it's still not good enough.
 Dean stands there watching all the light dots flying into Cas's mouth, feeling useless.

-Knowing those poisonous monsters will be hurting Cas from inside but he can't do anything, it's almost as bad as watching his mom and his house burning again.
-The flame of that's night's fire is still burning hot and red at the back of his retina.
+Knowing those poisonous monsters will be hurting Cas from inside but he can't do anything, it's almost as bad as watching his mom and his house burn again.
+The flame of that's night's fire is still scorching hot and red at the back of his retina.
 The bloody shades that would never disappear.
-And right now, with Cas standing in the middle of the woods, it overlays with the angel.
+And right now, with Cas standing in the middle of the woods, glowing like an exploding star, the memory overlays right onto him.

 Dean tastes blood just as he watches and thinks.
-He doesn't realize he was biting his lips until the metal taste spreading on his tongue.
+He hadn't even realizes he'd bitten his own lips until the metal taste spreading across his tongue.
 His throat is already moving automatically to swallow his own blood.

 He's a vampire, his guardian angel is turning into a soul bomb with poisonous prebiblical things lurking inside him, and his brother is another puzzle mess they still haven't figured out what's wrong.
 Welcome to Winchester freak show.